chnoblouch/aethervr/README.md

 ### OpenXR Runtime

-The OpenXR runtime (`aethervr.dll`) is a shared library written in the [Banjo programming language](https://chnoblouch.github.io/banjo-lang/).
-It currently supports Windows and applications that use Vulkan, Metal, or D3D11 as their graphics API.
+The OpenXR runtime (`aethervr.dll`) is a shared library written in the [Banjo programming language](https://github.com/chnoblouch/banjo-lang/).
+It currently supports applications that use Vulkan, D3D11, or Metal as their graphics API.

 The runtime currently implements these extensions: